mauriciojorta/X-rates-scraper-server/README.md

 ## What does it do?

-It search for the most recent rates for a given set of currencies and save them in a json file (currencies.json) which is displayed through a jsonp display as the index of the server.
+It searches for the most recent rates for a given set of currencies and save them in a json file (currencies.json) which is displayed through a jsonp display as the index of the server.

-The server updates the rates itself each hour through cron library.
+The server updates the rates itself each hour through npm cron dependency.

 ## Running the server